Main Floor:538 sq. ft

 Exterior Framing:2x4 or 2x6

 Lot Style:Small Lot, Corner Lot

-Hatchet Creek Cabin is a cottage style guest house plan that will work great in any setting.
+Hatchet Creek Cabin is a small guest house plan that was designed as a guest house for a customer that wanted to have her parents near her lake house while also having her privacy in her own home.
 You enter the home to an open living room, cozy fireplace and kitchen with a loft above.
 Vaulted ceilings create the feeling of living large in a smaller home.
 The loft upstairs is enclosed by a balcony that provides views below and it has its own bath and walk-in closet.
 This plan works great as a second home on the same lot for guests or your parents.